ioBroker/ioBroker.telemetry/README.md

 - Update RAM objects on objectChanged (updated / deleted)
 - Show lastEvent and events in hours (and update this info every minute in GUI)
 - add setTimeout for send events (don't forget to clean the timeout on unload)
+- flash with green on update statistics only for according objects

 ## Changelog